SoftUni-Internal/interactive-content/EN/01-Data-Database-Access-With-JDBC/02-Connection-to-DB-Via-Java-App-Demo.md

 # Demo Conclusion

 - We can access databases on a programmer level
-  - No manual actions needed
+  - no manual actions needed
 - In bigger applications we can:
-  - Encapsulate custom SQL logic in methods
+  - encapsulate custom SQL logic in methods
-  - Achieve database abstraction
+  - achieve database abstraction

 [/slide]